 What happens after mediation can St Bart’s Finance help me obtain a mortgage?

-Yes, St Bart’s Finance are a mortgage and financial planning firm based in Bournemouth & Poole although we work with clients nationwide to secure them a mortgage.
+Yes, St Bart’s Finance is a mortgage and financial planning firm based in Bournemouth & Poole although we work with clients nationwide to secure them a mortgage.
 If you have used us for your mortgage capacity report, we will then be able to reduce the advice fee by the amount of the report.
 Please see terms and conditions for details on our cost and fees for our different services.

 St Bart’s Finance are financial advice and mortgage brokerage with offices in Bournemouth and Poole.
-We meet local clients face to face in one of our office and work with clients nationwide.
+We meet local clients face to face in one of our offices and work with clients nationwide.
 Our team of advisors have been working in financial services for many years collectively and have obtained the qualifications they need to ensure they can offer honest and ethical financial advice to our clients.
 The team at St Bart’s Finance pride themselves on customer care and this is what has helped build our business to this day.
-We want every client who deals with us to feel comfortable while using our services no matter how hard the situation they are going through may be.
+We want every client who deals with us to feel comfortable while using our services no matter how hard the situation they are going through maybe.
 To Book an appointment or request a mortgage capacity assessment please contact us on 01202 520 550 or book online using the button at the top of this blog.

 |Your home may be repossessed if you do not keep up repayments on your mortgage.|

 Mortgage Capacity Reports are not part of the Openwork offering and are offered in our own right.
-Openwork Limited accept no responsibility for this aspect of our business.
+Openwork Limited accepts no responsibility for this aspect of our business.
 Mortgage Capacity Reports are not regulated by the Financial Conduct Authority.